pngme/pngme-feature-library/lib/average_end_of_day_balance/readme.md

-# Get Average Daily Balance
+# Get Average End-of-Day Balance

 1. Create and activate a virtual environment: